mehrnaz98/four-card-feature-section/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Helped me quickly set up responsive styles.
 - [Vue.js Docs](https://vuejs.org) - For better understanding of props and component composition.

-Yes, including the colors used in your project can be very helpful!
-It provides a clear reference for anyone viewing your README and can assist in maintaining consistency if the project is further developed.
-You can create a section for the color palette and list the colors with their corresponding names or uses.
-Here’s how you might structure that section:

 ### Color Palette

 #### Primary